mircealungu/mircea/drafts/wish-based-se.md

 # To think about

-- some programmers are not even good at english
+- Some programmers are not even good at english
 - ChattyLLM that people envision is usually not exactly an LLM - it's an LLM augmented with hundreds of man-years of human reinforcement; so maybe we should write about AI in general?
 Even if that is not a well-defined term, in the above we did operationalize it.
 - The AI system can even be allowed to grant the wish that the user wants not the one he writes?